mikaelbr/node-notifier/README.md

 var notifier = new WindowsBalloon({
   withFallback: false, // Try Windows Toast and Growl first?
-  customPath: void 0 // Relative path if you want to use your fork of notifu });
+  customPath: void 0 // Relative/Absolute path if you want to use your fork of notifu });

 notifier.notify({